-As a merchant, strategic warehousing does not only help you save money but it also makes you one step ahead of your direct competitor because more and more merchants underestimate the value that warehousing adds to your eCommerce business in the long run.
+As a merchant, strategic e-commerce warehousing does not only help you save money but also makes you one step ahead of your direct competitor because more and more merchants underestimate the value that warehousing adds to your e-commerce business in the long run.
 Through maximizing warehousing, you can:

 - Be closer to where your customers are;

 The concept of warehousing is nothing new.
 If you were to trace its history, you would go back to the ancient empires where food, cloth, and wine were stored to meet the need during distressing times.
 Fast forward to 2021, the significance of e-commerce